psyss24/tech611-ttt/README.md

 cd tech611-ttt
 ```

-This downloads the repository onto the VM, extracts the application ZIP file, and changes into the application directory.
+This downloads the repository onto the VM and changes into the application directory.
-This method means the application does not need to be manually copied from the local machine.

 ## How the script prepares the VM